wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/1-why-nx/README.md

 ---
-title: What is and Why Use Nx?
+title: What Is And Why Use Nx?
 summary: In this lesson, you will know the benefits of using Nx and how it compares to the Angular CLI.
 ---